BatuhanKANBER/FlutterForJenkins/README.md

-# Flutter for Jenkins
+# Jenkins Pipeline Operation For Flutter Application

-A new Flutter project.
+Browse to JenkinsFile.